30 Children’s Books to Celebrate Black History Month (Chinese / English)

 30 picture books for Black History Month and all year

-We’ve read all of these children’s books for Black History Month and throughout the year in Chinese and English.
-It’s not an exhaustive list but just a starting point for adding diversity into the daily routine.
+We’ve read all of these children’s books in Chinese and English for Black History Month and throughout the year.
+It’s not an exhaustive list but a starting point for adding diversity to the daily routine.

 Each of the stories here can be appreciated by kids and adults alike!
 We found many of these books when searching for stories with realistic illustrations.
-Special mention to my Black educator friends Here Wee Read and Read Like a Rockstar, for introducing many of these books to our family.
+Special mention to Here Wee Read and Read Like a Rockstar for introducing many of these books to our family.
 Their recommendations inspired the structure of this post.

 The Black History Month books are grouped into 3 categories:

-If you’re not sure where to start, I suggest first sharing narratives that highlight the joy of the 2nd and 3rd types of books before delving into the darker parts of our country’s history.
+Start with books that highlight Black joy before delving into the darker parts of our country’s history.

 Almost all of these Black History Month picture books have Mandarin Chinese narration via Luka Reading Robot and Ximalaya FM.
-For other books, we are using the Youdao Dictionary Pen to help with new words.
+The Youdao Dictionary Pen can also help with new Chinese words.
 I hope you can find them at your library or favorite bookstore!

 Black History Month children’s books about heroes in civil rights